tejux/mutt-hacks/README.md

 	  and sets & as a shortcut to mailbox2, where mailbox2 is "INBOX" sidebar_jump_mailbox3, sidebar-jump-key3 are allowed.
 	  At-most 3 jump-keys and mailbox names can be given.

+2)	Sidebar color indicator

+	By default, sidebar indicator is same color as the indicator in scroll window.
+	Minor hack to add a sidebar_indicator color key, to have a separate color for the currently active mailbox shown in sidebar.